AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Introduction

-A key challenge in searching anomalies is that, given their rarity, there is typically a lack of labelled examples.
+A key challenge in searching anomalies is that, given their rarity (often < 0.1\% of a dataset), there is typically a lack of labelled examples.
 Existing catalogues may consist of the order of tens of objects, for instance edge on protoplanetary disks \citep{2015ApJ...808L...3A} or quadruply lensed quasars \citep{2021ApJ...921...42S}.
-We must also employ efficient techniques to identify them in datasets with the scale likely to contain them (i.e., sky spanning surveys such as \textit{Euclid}).
-Due to the need for efficient processing of such datasets, machine learning methods are often employed for anomaly detection tasks.
+In such regimes, even similarity searches struggle to generalise effectively, as the small number of known examples may not capture the full morphological diversity of the class.
+While similarity searches are powerful complementary tools to anomaly detection methods for expanding known samples \citep[e.g. see][]{2024ApJ...974..172A}, different techniques are required to uncover such objects in the first place.
+Such techniques must also be efficient enough to identify them in datasets with the scale likely to contain them while remaining robust to the heterogeneity inherent in rare object classes.
+Due to these needs, machine learning methods are increasingly employed for anomaly detection tasks.

 Supervised machine learning methods are most commonly applied to classification tasks in astronomy.
 Many works have successfully used supervised machine learning to classify astrophysical sources based on their morphology, and expand labelled sets of objects \citep[][]{2023MNRAS.526.4768W}.
 However, they are often ineffective without large labelled datasets to train them.
 A promising avenue has been to fine-tune pre-trained neural network models for anomaly detection tasks.
 Fine-tuning involves taking a model pre-trained on a large dataset and continuing to train it on a new task or different data - e.g. classifying a specific anomaly.
 This reduces the need for large labelled datasets and training from scratch, but a few hundred examples are often still needed - larger than available catalogues for many types of anomaly - and effectiveness may vary depending on transferability of features and concept drift.